whitneyburton/portfolios/students/1610-back/marisa-burton/template.markdown

 ## A: End of Module Assessment

-(Notes & scores from your assessment rubric)
+#### 1. Ruby Syntax & API
+3: Developer is able to write Ruby with some debugging of fundamental concepts

+#### 2. Completion and Progress
+* 3: Developer completes baseline assignment and makes meaningful progress toward one of the Challenge options.

+#### 3. Testing
+* 3: Developer writes tests that are effective validation of functionality, but don't drive the design

+#### 4. Workflow
+* 3: Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts

+#### 5. Collaboration
+* 4: Developer actively seeks collaboration both before implementing, while in motion, and when stuck

+### 6. Enumerable & Collections
+* 3: Application demonstrates comfortable use of appropriate Enumerable methods

 ## B: Individual Work & Projects

-In this module, I worked on the following individual projects: Mastermind;
+In this module, I worked on the following individual projects: Mastermind.

 #### Mastermind